ryanbrownhill/svg-animation/README.md

-## Github Collaboration Presentation
+## SVG Animation Presentation

-This is a quick presentation I through together to show other teams how to use Github as a collaboration tool.
+This is a quick presentation about SVG Animation.

-Take a look at it on [Github Pages](https://ryanbrownhill.github.io/github-collab-pres/#/)
+Take a look at it on [Github Pages](https://ryanbrownhill.github.io/svg-animation-pres/#/)